Master of Science in Nursing, Online (BSN-MSN)

 - Synthesize concepts from nursing and other disciplines to build upon and advance professional nursing practice.

-- Demonstrate the use of leadership strategies that advance the design, implementation, and evaluation of specialist nursing practice.
+- Demonstrate the use of leadership strategies that advance the design, implementation, and evaluation of nursing practice.

 - Function effectively as a change agent, member, and leader of interprofessional teams to influence healthcare and nursing practice for individuals, families, populations, and systems.